Rosemary Barton: Host of Power & Politics

 Following the dismissal of Evan Solomon by the CBC in 2015, Barton became interim host of Power & Politics.
 Her interview style was lauded by fellow journalists, sometimes contrasted favourably against Solomon.

 Barton gained popularity following her response to statements made by then-Minister of Citizenship and Immigration Chris Alexander on Power & Politics during the 2015 election campaign, when he attempted to deflect a question on the government's handling of Syrian refugees during a panel discussion by blaming the media (and Barton) for not drawing enough attention to the crisis.
 Barton called Alexander's statements "completely false," offered to provide clips of previous shows where the Syrian refugee crisis had been discussed, and challenged him to admit he "[wanted to] avoid the question."

 She was officially named as the new permanent host of the show on January 5, 2016.
 At the 4th Canadian Screen Awards in 2016, Barton won the award for Best Host or Interviewer in a News or Information Program or Series.

 Co-host of The National

 On November 6, 2017, Barton debuted as a co-host of The National, CBC Television's flagship newscast, alongside Adrienne Arsenault, Andrew Chang and Ian Hanomansing.
 She was succeeded as host of Power & Politics by Vassy Kapelos, formerly host of Global's The West Block.

 In January 2020, Barton transitioned to a role as CBC's chief political correspondent after CBC decided to discontinue The National's four-anchor format.
 She hosted the weekend political talk series Sunday Scrum on CBC News Network, which was retitled Rosemary Barton Live as of November 1, 2020.
-Barton continues to contribute to The National as host of "At Issue" panel discussions featuring Andrew Coyne, Althia Raj and Chantal Hebert.
+Barton continues to contribute to The National as host of "At Issue" panel discussions with political operatives featuring Andrew Coyne, Althia Raj and Chantal Hebert.